Parsa-Sedigh/go-sawler-concurrency/pamphlets/section-2.md

 There's a couple of ways.
 3 good ways and 1 bad way.
 The bad way is to use `time.Sleep(1 * time.Second)` after spawning the goroutine.

+Good ways:
+1) waitGroups
+2) mutexes
+3) channels (the most sophisticated way of dealing with concurrency and most powerful)

 We can use wait groups which allows us to wait for certain things to happen and then continue once they've taken place.

 ## 10-3.
 WaitGroups to the rescue
 The previous solution was a terrible solution because if we had more goroutines, eventually they would take more than 1 second and the second